GaloisInc/pirate/spec/resources.rst

     The path to the executable.
 This may be an absolute path, or it may be relative to the location of the config file.

+``arguments``
+    A list of strings to pass to the executable as positional arguments.
+    This key may be omitted if no arguments need to be passed.

+``environment``
+    A set of key-value pairs to add to the executable's environment.
+This key may be omitted if no environment variables are needed.

-[Note: Although ``path`` is the only field here at present, in the future, we could use other fields to specify how the executable should be run, e.g., which user it should run as.
+[Note: Although these are the only fields here at present, in the future, we could use other fields to specify how the executable should be run, e.g., which user it should run as.
 We could even have systemd-style socket activation for some executables.]

 A ``resources`` object has the following fields: